Covid-19 Policy Patient Journey

 If the risk assessment indicates that you are at risk of having possibly been infected, even if you are asymptomatic, we will request for you to observe the government guideline on self-isolation and we will be unable to see you for a minimum of 7 days depending on your symptoms.
 If we are unable to contact you, we may need to cancel your appointment.

-We will accommodate patients in the high-risk groups of developing complications from coronavirus in allocated slots at the beginning of the day.
-We recommend patients in these groups delay non-essential dental treatment for as long as possible until the government rescinds their shielded status.
+We will try to accommodate patients in the high-risk groups of developing complications from coronavirus in allocated slots at the beginning of the day.

 Thames Dental Surgery will be operating contactless payment system.
 If at the time of your appointment you do not have a means of making contactless payment, we will request that payment is made online or over the phone for your appointment prior to you attending.
 We have introduced this to minimise unnecessary contact or use of pin entries on the card terminal at reception.
 If you are unable to make a card or online payment, then we ask you to place the exact cash amount in a sealed plastic sandwich-type bag.